kenlee0305/MyGit/README.md

-# LearningGit
+# GitCommands
 Hi, I'm IceFox99.
-This is a project for learning git command.
+This is a collection of some useful git commands.
 Hope me insist on learning and coding!!